 Michael Campbell (Executive Director)

-With over 35 years of experience Michael has worked freelance as an arts consultant and strategist, editor, writer, events manager, director and choreographer.
+With over 35 years of experience Michael has worked as an arts consultant and strategist, editor, writer, events manager, director and choreographer.
 He was the Festival Director for the Brisbane Writers Festival (2006-2009), and the literary events program at Gleebooks in Sydney for 4 years (2002-2005).
-He is a Board member of Currency House, chair of its Editorial Committee, and edited Keith Bain on Movement and Keith Bain: The Principles of Movement for Currency House and Oberon Books (UK).
+He is currently the Chair of Currency House, and of its Editorial Committee, and edited Keith Bain on Movement and Keith Bain: The Principles of Movement for Currency House and Oberon Books (UK).

-Michael has also worked across the arts in various other capacities including as an artistic director, director, choreographer, artistic co-ordinator, events manager, librettist, writer, editor, and dancer.
+Michael has also worked across the arts in various other capacities including as an artistic director, director, choreographer, artistic co-ordinator, producer, events manager, librettist, writer, editor, and dancer.
 He was a principal dancer with West Australian Ballet, Queensland Ballet and Oper der Stadt Köln, and has worked for companies including Sydney Theatre Company, Melbourne Theatre Company, Bell Shakespeare Company and Griffin Theatre Company.
 He has worked for Opera Australia on numerous works including Merry Widow, Handa on Sydney Harbour: Carmen and La Traviata, La Forza del Destino and Salome.
 In 2004 he directed the opera Madeline Lee, which he also co-wrote, and was nominated for seven Helpmann Awards.
 The work was restaged by State Opera of South Australia in 2019.
 Recent projects include directing, producing and co-creating The Faces of Mercy – a multi-artform work performed in Sydney and Rome; presenting the TV show For the Love of Books (Studio TV – Foxtel); judging the 2013, 2014, 2016 WA Premier’s Book Awards.

 Christian Pazzaglia (Producer)